 Ask AKC with Lisa Peterson

 Lisa Peterson, a long-time owner/breeder/handler of Norwegian Elkhounds, is the AKC Director of Club Communications.
-If you have a question, send it to Lisa at email@example.com and she may select it for a future column.
-Due to the high volume of questions we cannot offer individual responses.
+If you have a question, send it to Lisa at firstname.lastname@example.org and she may select it to be answered here in Ask AKC.